espruino/EspruinoDocs/devices/NRF24L01P.md

 | 7 | MISO      | A6         | SPI MISO |
 | 8 | IRQ       | unused     | GPIO In |

+We'd also suggest that you add a 10nF - 100nF decoupling capacitor between GND and 3.3v.
+Some modules can be unrelible without this.

 **Note:** You don't have to use the pins we've given, but these pins are all on the middle part of the board, leaving the edges free for IO.

 You can either connect the module with wires and mount it separately, or you can solder it into the prototype area, and run wires as follows on the back of the board.
 We'd recommend using thin, solid core wire for this.